kier2023/Minigame-a-Month---FEBRUARY-2024/README.md

 # Lost in Space

 Lost in Space is a simple space-themed game implemented in Python using the Pygame library.
+This is part of the [Minigame a Month - February 2024](https://itch.io/jam/minigame-a-month-february-2024) Game jam.

 ## Table of Contents